cryptopunksnotdead/punks.journal/smarter-csv.md

 #=> [{:category=>"Red", :first_name=>"John", :age=>"35"}]
 ```

-Note:  Use `CsvHash.config` for changing "global" default reader settings.
+Note:  You can use `CsvHash.config` for changing "global" default reader settings.

 ---